ant-design/ant-design/docs/spec/copywriting.en-US.md

 <img class="preview-img bad no-padding" alt="Wrong Example" src="https://gw.alipayobjects.com/zos/antfincdn/VVdJdMspm2/9e64ab85-9786-43df-b134-7f4a505d76b1.png">
 </ImagePreview>

-When using the full name of the product, capitalize the first lettter of each word.
+When using the full name of the product, capitalize the first letter of each word.
 Write the abbreviations of product names in capital, such as ESC, SLB, etc.

 > People are much more used to reading words in lowercase letters, those are what our brains find easiest to scan and instantly absorb.
 Please avoid capitalizing whole words or phrases.